*SPOILER ALERT! *

 “Not

 anymore,” the doctor scolded.
-“You’ve got to think of your health now.”
+“You’ve got to think of your health.”

 Eena